priyaakankshi7-dotcom/aws-ec2-nginx-website/README.md

 3. Installed and configured Nginx
 4. Deployed a static website to /var/www/html
 5. Exposed the website using EC2 Security Groups

+##📘 What I Learned
+- How to launch and manage EC2 instances
+- SSH key-based authentication
+- Installing and configuring Nginx
+- Hosting static websites on Linux servers
+- Using GitHub to document cloud projects